Runtime Lifecycle

 Networking: Future Design Space

-Section titled “Networking: Future Design Space”The runtime/module separation is designed with a networked future in mind, but explicitly defers building it.
+Section titled “Networking: Future Design Space”The runtime architecture is designed with a networked future in mind, but explicitly defers building it.

 The BEAM analogy.
-In Erlang/OTP, the VM hosts many applications (modules).
+In Erlang/OTP, the VM hosts many applications.
 Each application is a supervision tree of processes.
 The VM can join a cluster — processes become location-transparent, addressable by name regardless of which node hosts them.
-The runtime handles routing, the applications don’t know or care.
+The runtime handles routing; the applications don’t know or care.

 How this maps to OrgLoop: